Thor-DraperJr/SupplementalResources/Assets/AzureLabs/readme.md

 | Vnet Address Prefix | Must be unique to avoid overlap |
 | Vnet Address Prefix2 | Must be unique to avoid overlap |

+**If you're using the free tier of Azure, you may have a hard time finding two good locations where you can spin up your resources.
+For fast reference on values you can put in the Location parameters navigate [here](https://docs.microsoft.com/en-us/azure/availability-zones/cross-region-replication-azure#azure-cross-region-replication-pairings-for-all-geographies)**

 ## Resources Created

 - 2 Virtual Networks